-Color Settings Panel
+Color

 Color palette and gradient controls

-Color Settings Panel
+Color

-The Color Settings panel provides three gradient pickers for the project's preset colors: primary, secondary, and tertiary.
+The Color panel provides three gradient pickers for the project's preset colors: primary, secondary, and tertiary.
 These preset colors are available to effect nodes and can be controlled via MIDI.

 Layout